SecUSo/privacy-friendly-ludo/README.md

 ## Privacy Friendly App Ludo

-This application contains the german game "Mensch ärgere dich nicht.
+This Android app is a boardgame for 1 up to 6 players.
 This app belongs to the group of Privacy Friendly Apps developed by the Technische Universität Darmstadt.

 ## Download and more Information